 In my experience, 25 minutes of listening to even the most mellifluous speaker is the upper limit that a human ear can bear.
 Cut it down, and a grateful audience will thank you.

-Alan Mascarenhas is a senior writer at Editor Group.
+Alan Mascarenhas is a lead writer and editor at Editor Group.
 He has worked as a speechwriter to NSW Labor leaders Luke Foley and John Robertson and as a journalist for The Sydney Morning Herald and Newsweek.
+Contact him here.